adam-rumpf/Computational-Probability-and-Statistics/docs/30-Multiple-Regression.md

 ## F-statistic: 174.4 on 2 and 138 DF,  p-value: < 2.2e-16
 ```

-Though the adjusted $R^2$dropped a little, it is only in the fourth decimal place and thus essentially the same value.
-We therefor will go with this model.
-Again, Math 378 will go more into depth about model selection.
+Though the adjusted $R^2$ dropped a little, it is only in the fourth decimal place and thus essentially the same value.
+We therefore will go with this model.

 ### Confidence and prediction intervals